Finding the Cure for Alcoholism

 The miracle cure.
 A cure for alcoholism.
 A product that allows you to freely and safely consume the addictive product and enjoy its effects without becoming addicted.
 Consumerism at its most vibrant.

-I read an article a couple of years ago that predicted one such miracle cure.
-It suggested that depleted PRDM2 enzyme may cause alcohol addiction and with this discovery, scientists may be close to finding a cure for alcohol dependence.
+I read an article in my second year sober that predicted one such miracle cure.
+It suggested that depleted PRDM2 enzyme may cause alcohol addiction, and with this discovery, scientists may be close to finding a cure for alcohol dependence.
 There might be a way to correct this deficiency so that alcoholics can safely drink.

 “Do I want to drink again?”.